Welcome to the Oxfordshire Zero Carbon Homes Initiative

 * The definition of zero carbon we are using (as a minimum standard) includes the construction and in use carbon based on the UK green buildings council framework definition as set out in April 2019 – https://www.ukgbc.org/ukgbc-work/net-zero-carbon-buildings-a-framework-definition/

 - The UK Green Buildings Council: https://www.ukgbc.org/

 - The Passivhaus Trust: https://www.passivhaustrust.org.uk/

 Join our work on this!

 The success of this initiative will rely on the collaboration of stakeholders from different sectors working together.
 As a first step we are looking to reach out to those stakeholders to ask them for help.
 We need your support to do this.

-We need you to write to your local councilors and ask them to make the building of zero carbon homes a planning priority in Oxfordshire and to introduce planning legislation that supports it.
+We need you to write to your local councillors and ask them to make the building of zero carbon homes a planning priority in Oxfordshire and to introduce planning measures that support this.

 We need you to help us identify key stake holders whom we should contact.
 Are you, or do you know someone who is: